radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 This is particularly problematic for topologies that aggregate multiple routes for differing realms behind a proxy where the absence of a reply could lead to a client to incorrectly deduce that the proxy is unavailable when the cause was an unresponsive downstream hop for a single realm.
 A similar effect may also be seen on home servers that uses different credential backends for each realm they service.

-To avoid these issues, RadSec clients MUST mark a connection 'DOWN' (as labelled by {{!RFC3539, Section 3.4}}) if one or more of the following conditions are met:
+To avoid these issues, RadSec clients MUST only mark a connection 'DOWN' (as labelled by {{!RFC3539, Section 3.4}}) if one or more of the following conditions are met:

 * The network stack indicates that the connection is no longer viable; such as the destination being no longer routable or the underlying TCP connection being closed by the peer.
 * The transport layer, D(TLS), provides no usable connection